 - If the cutting garden looks bedraggled, clear out the annuals that have finished blooming or are overgrown.
 Mulch empty areas to deter weeds.

-- Oriental poppies can be safely planted, transplanted, or divided this month.
+- Poppies can be safely planted, transplanted, or divided this month.
 Plant these hardy, long-lived perennials in well-drained soil in full sun.